livepeer/LIPs/LIPs/LIP-inflation-params.md

 ## Abstract

 This proposal aims to enhance the current inflation adjustment mechanism of the Livepeer protocol by introducing upper and lower bounds to the inflation rate.
 By setting an `inflationCeiling` and `inflationFloor`, the protocol can maintain inflation within a predefined range, ensuring economic stability and predictability.
+In addition, this proposal suggests doubling the rate of `inflationChange` such that an equilibrium is achieved faster.

 ## Motivation

 The Livepeer protocol dynamically adjusts its inflation rate each round to target a specific percentage of LPT staked (currently 50%).
 If participation falls below this target, inflation increases to incentivize staking; if above, it decreases.
 Since the migration to Arbitrum, the participation rate has hovered between 40-50%, leading to a steadily increasing inflation rate, currently at a rate exceeding 25% annually.
-This high inflation poses risks such as:
+Should inflation continue to rise, it poses risks such as:

 - **Perceived Over-Issuance**: Excessive token issuance can dilute value and negatively impact token perception.
 - **Economic Imbalance**: Disproportionate rewards relative to network activity can lead to inefficiencies.